 70–100 mg/dL (fasting blood glucose level)

-The level of glucose is a major source of energy for most cells.
-It should be established before you start treatment.
-In particular, it should be monitored carefully if you are taking dexamethasone or another glucocorticosteroid.
+The level of glucose, a major source of energy for most cells, should be established before you start treatment.
+Also, it should be monitored carefully if you are taking dexamethasone or another glucocorticosteroid.
+These steroids, which are common components of myeloma treatment regimens, can cause the level of blood glucose (sugar) to rise.
+If not controlled, elevated blood sugar can result in diabetes.

 Electrolytes